 H-index is not normalized by field and should not be used to compare different disciplines.
 It also disadvantages early career researchers.
 It can only be used to compare researchers with the same career length and within the same discipline.

-Choosing "Author search" in Web of Science and Scopus, or searching on an author's name in Google Scholar, you can find an author's H-index as well as citation count for the author.
+Choosing "Author search" in Web of Science and Scopus, or searching on an author's name in Google Scholar, you can find the author's H-index as well as citation count for the author.

 Choosing "Author search" in Web of Science and Scopus, or searching on an author's name in Google Scholar, you will find the citation count for the author.